 - Hold the cane of your strong side or.

 - Hold the cane opposite your weaker or painful leg

 - Move the cane opposite leg together.

-- First, step up with the strong leg.
+- First, step up with a strong leg.

 - Pushing up move the cane and the weak leg to that same step.

 - First, step down with the cane and weak leg.

 - Using the cane for support, lower the strong leg to the same step.

 - Does it have a good, strong tip?